jmarcio/log2fw/README.md

 The idea comes back to the beginning of years 2000.
 At those days we needed a solution to to this on Sun Solaris boxes.
 The first version of `log2fw` was written in Perl and had another name.
 So now, I've decided to rewrite it from scratch under Python with some lacking features and some improvements.
 But the main idea remains the same : continuos monitoring of log files looking for regular expressions.

+## Features

+* Monitor log files and generate iptables rules based on substrings and regular expressions found in log files
+* highly configurable.

 ## Requirements

 To run `log2fw`, you just need a Linux box with :